-Casey Lucier represents companies and individuals in government and internal investigations as well as complex commercial litigation.
-She has particular experience advising on antitrust and anti-corruption matters and has successfully defended a client in a civil antitrust trial.
+Casey is a partner in the firm’s nationally recognized Government Investigations and White Collar Litigation Department, representing companies and individuals in government and internal investigations as well as complex commercial litigation.
+She has particular experience advising on antitrust and anti-corruption matters and has successfully defended both corporate clients and individuals in connection with criminal antitrust cartel investigations as well as other types of criminal investigations by the U.S. Department of Justice.

-Prior to joining McGuireWoods, Casey was a law clerk to the Honorable John F. Anderson of the U.S. District Court for the Eastern District of Virginia from 2010-2011.
+Prior to joining McGuireWoods, Casey was a law clerk to the Honorable John F. Anderson of the U.S. District Court for the Eastern District of Virginia.
 Before law school, Casey worked for the political action committee of former Governor Mark R. Warner of Virginia and for the Center for American Progress.

-Casey is a member of the Antitrust Section of the ABA and currently serves as a Vice Chair of the Section’s Compliance and Ethics Committee.
-Casey is also an active member of the firm’s Women Lawyers Network and leader of the WLN’s Family Leave Liaisons program.
-Casey is also involved in her local community, including serving as a member of the Board of Directors of Rebuilding Together Richmond, an organization dedicated to transforming the lives of low-income homeowners by providing critical home repairs and safety modifications.
+Casey is a member of the Antitrust Law Section of the ABA and currently serves as a Vice Chair of the Section’s Civil Practice & Procedure Committee.
+Casey is also an active member of the firm’s Women Lawyers Network and founder of the WLN’s Family Leave Liaisons program.

 Selected for Leadership Metro Richmond’s flagship Leadership Quest program (2018)